osilander/203.311/Week11/Week11.md

 **I literally do not understand this at all**.
 Credit: [xkcd](https://www.explainxkcd.com/wiki/index.php/12:_Poisson "But here's an explanation")<br><br>

-Okay, let's make some pretend RNA-seq data.
+We'll make some pretend RNA-seq data.
 First, we will make a toy dataset with a very small number of read counts per gene.
 Maybe it was from a bad library prep.
 Or maybe from an under-represented set of barcodes in what was otherwise a good sequencing run.
 To make this toy dataset, we will sample our read counts as if they were Poisson.
 Navigate to your `R` console.

 ```R
 # Let's keep this simple